citsystems/jsify/docs/_sources/using_dictionaries.rst.txt

         # age: 30
         # city: Wonderland

-**Remark on `JsonIterator` Result:**
+**Remark on `Iterator` Result:**

-The view functions `json_keys`, `json_values`, and `json_items` return a `JsonIterator`, which is an iterator specifically designed to work with JSON-like objects in the Jsify library. `JsonIterator` preserves the JSON-like behavior during iteration, meaning that if you access elements of the iterator, they retain their `JsonObject` characteristics.
+The view functions `jsified_keys`, `jsified_values`, and `jsified_items` return a `Iterator`, which is an iterator specifically designed to work with JSON-like objects in the Jsify library. `Iterator` preserves the JSON-like behavior during iteration, meaning that if you access elements of the iterator, they retain their `Object` characteristics.

 This is particularly useful when working with nested structures, as you can iterate over keys, values, or items and